 - antiviral eye drops for viral infection

-- laser surgery to repair blood vessels
+- laser surgery to eliminate abnormal blood vessels

 - eye surgery to drain excess blood